codepath/android_guides/Displaying-Images-with-the-Picasso-Library.md

     .into(imageView);
 ```

 Be sure to use `fit()` to resize the image before loading into the ImageView.
 Otherwise, you will consume extra memory, experience sluggish scrolling, or encounter out of memory issues if you render a lot of pictures.
+In addition to `placeholder` and `error`, there is also [other configuration options](https://futurestud.io/blog/picasso-placeholders-errors-and-fading) such as `noFade()` and `noPlaceholder()`.

 ### Resizing with Picasso